Thousands bought fake diplomas from Florida nursing schools, feds say; 25 arrested

 TAMPA, Fla.
-(WFLA) — According to the U.S. Department of Justice, 25 Floridians in South Florida have been charged in a wire fraud scheme that created illegal licenses and employment shortcuts for aspiring nurses.
+(WFLA) — Twenty-five people have been charged in a Florida wire fraud scheme that created thousands of illegal licenses and employment shortcuts for aspiring nurses, according to the U.S. Department of Justice.

 A federal grand jury indicted the individuals after an investigation by federal agents in the Southern District of Florida.
 The defendants “engaged in a scheme to sell fraudulent nursing degree diplomas and transcripts obtained from accredited Florida-based nursing schools.”